ricardopxl/how-to-use-api-prestashop-with-examples/README.md

 # search-api-prestashop
 How to use API Prestashop - Simple.

-¿You need use a search producto from your Prestashop?
+¿You need a search products from your Prestashop Store?
 We can a simple and usefull code for you porpuse.

-Content Two Files:
+How to use:
+1) Create a folder "process" in root your Prestashop example: public_html/process

-1) search-demo.php, This file connect to your Prestashop and *GET* result for search
+2) search-demo.php, This file connect to your Prestashop and *GET* result for search
+3) search-demo.php insert your URL API and Your Token for Authorization Access.
-2) connector.class, This class has minimal requirements to use GET data and connect to API Prestashop.
+3) connector.class, This class has minimal requirements to use GET data and connect to API Prestashop.

+This code is Test in Prestashop 1.7

 Thanks :)